Dog’s Lip is Swollen and Red: How to Help

 3. Dental Issues

-Tumors and other lumps and bumps can show up anywhere on your pup, including the lips.
-These lip lumps and bumps can be both malignant or benign and may look and act differently depending on the type.
+Tumors can show up anywhere on your pup, including the lips.
+Lip lumps and bumps can be malignant (cancerous) or benign and may look and act differently depending on the type of growth.
 Tumors of the lips can be slow-growing or grow large very quickly.
 This makes it important to have any new lumps, bumps, or swelling checked out by your veterinarian as soon as you can for the best outcome.

 warts on a dog's lips